alfredtorch/SquarePower/README.md

 ## 💰BOM

-Bill Of Material: Prices are approximatif.
+Bill Of Material: Prices are estimated.
 Depending on your needs and suppliers, you can cut down the cost so that for one module you will spent less then 3€.

 Part Name | Quantity | Price | Supply Link | Notes
 --- | --- | --- | --- | ---